-EDGE SENSORS: One or more edge sensors shall be located on the inner and outer leading edge of a swing gate where the risk of entrapment or obstruction exists.
-If the bottom edge of the swing gate is situated more than 6 inches (152 mm) above ground level at any point in its arc of travel, one or more contact sensors must be located on the bottom edge, as well.
+EDGE SENSORS: One or more edge sensors shall be located on the inner and outer leading edge of a bifold gate where the risk of entrapment or obstruction exists.
+Locate also on the bottom edge(s), if the bottom edge(s) of a bifold gate is/are greater than 101.6 mm (4 in) but less than 406 mm (16 in) above the ground at any point in its arc of travel.
+[Refer also to Vehicular Gate Operators (or Systems) herein.]